Picture of a baby who has woken in the night

 This means night waking can definitely be caused by a settling issue rather than hunger.
 However, this can be hard to work out if your baby is not yet able to go to sleep independently for their naps and at bedtime.
 Once your baby is able to self-settle to sleep, it's much easier to distinguish between your baby waking out of genuine hunger, versus a need to be fed back to sleep.

-Night wakes between 6-8 months of age
+Night waking at 6-8 months

 Feeding